elfsternberg/barre/notes.md

 like Perl 6's approach to language construction.
 It does mean that we'll need 'Barre | Barre' and 'Barre + Barre' operators (union and sequencing), but that doesn't seem impossible.

+---

+Insight: ParseSets and ParseTrees are never *compared*, they are only *constructed* or *modified*.
+The *type* of a ParseTree(Cell) matters only insofar as how it gets into an EPS or a result.

+Therefore: the *type* of a Cell<T> matters only insofar as to what we're gonna do with it.
+The content of the parsetrees don't matter so much to the internal rebalancers-- but they *do* matter to the concatenator, yes?